metaMMA/piweatherrock-docs/content/en/docs/Advanced Plugin Configuration/index.md

 `sudo mount /home/pi/PiWeatherRock/speedtest`

 ### PART 4: Edit the PiWeatherRock config files.
-1. On the Pi open `config.py` for editting.
+1. On the Pi open `config.py` for editing.
 2. If there is a variable called `PLUGINS`, add 'speedtest' to the list.
 Example:

 `PLUGINS = ['daily', 'hourly', 'speedtest']`

 3. If there is no variable called `PLUGINS`, you are using an outdated version of PiWeatherRock.
 First upgrade before moving on.
 4. Open `speedtest_config.py.sample` from the `plugin_configs` directory.
 5. Fill in the options with your information.
-Make sure `SPEEDTEST_ON_PI` is False
+Make sure `SPEEDTEST_ON_PI = False`
 6. Rename `speedtest_config.py.sample` to `speedtest_config.py`
 7. Start PiWeatherRock by executing the following command:

 `sudo systemctl start PiWeatherRock`

-## Server OS: Windows
-Pending future update